Every night, February 3rd through April 7th, Universal Studios Orlando celebrates Mardi Gras.

 You Can Join the Krewe!

-This year, a friend and I were given the opportunity to be float riders with the Jester Float Krewe.
+In 2017, a friend and I were given the opportunity to be float riders with the Jester Float Krewe.
 We were fitted with matching Krewe costumes, and we had a fabulous time aboard the float, throwing beads at the eagerly waiting guests.

 Did you know that 4 million beads are thrown during the 50 Mardi Gras nights?
 This is a whooping 6,000 beads per float every night!
 In addition to the beads, 12,000 doubloons are distributed and 2,050 pounds of confetti are showered onto guests throughout the festival.

 If you want to join the fun, keep in mind that you will have to check in at least half an hour prior to the parade and that it will take time to get back out into the park once the parade is over.
 Being both a Krewe member and catching the Mardi Gras concert is impossible on the same night.
 Last but not least, if you want a good spot for the concert, you’ll need to skip the parade altogether.